 Our current research areas include

-- Enzymes and metabolic pathways that clean up pollution
+- Enzymes and microbes that clean up pollution

-- Whole-cell and cell-free biocatalysts for the production of pharmaceuticals, fine chemicals and plastics/polymers
+- Whole-cell and cell-free biocatalysts for the production of proteins, pharmaceuticals, fine chemicals and plastics/polymers